Oriol Alamany: "I have photographed many places that no longer exist."

 You always speak in plural...

-— Yes, because I travel with my partner, Eulalia.
+— Yes, because I travel with my partner, Eulàlia, on all my trips.
 She doesn't take photos, but she's a genius at organizing everything else.
-I don't know if I could go to certain places alone anymore, because when one gets scared, the other one takes it, and vice versa.
+I don't know if I could go to certain places alone anymore, because when one gets scared, the other one takes care of it, and vice versa.

 Do you mean you were scared while taking pictures?

 — Well, I've often had to work in extreme temperatures, and I've reached some peaks in tears because I felt so ill and we couldn't turn back.
 In Yemen, we boarded a plane escorted by the army.
-In Egypt, I was photographing a desert bird, not realizing there was a military camp behind it, and a young soldier, who was very nervous, grabbed my cart, pointing a machine gun at me.
-He told me they would develop it, and depending on what they found, they wouldn't let me leave the country.
+In Egypt, I was photographing a desert bird, not realizing there was a military camp behind it, and a young soldier, who was very nervous, snatched the film from me, pointing a machine gun at me.
+He told me they would develop it and, depending on what they found, they wouldn't let me leave the country.

 With artificial intelligence, it's no longer easy to tell which photos are real and which aren't.